run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 ## Out-of-the-box Alerts

 A Run:ai cluster comes with several built-in alerts.
 Each alert tests a specific aspect of the Run:ai functionality.
-In addition, there is a single, inclusive alert, which aggregates all component-based alerts into a single _cluster health test_
+In addition, there is a single, inclusive alert, which aggregates all component-based alerts into a single _cluster health test_.

 The aggregated alert is named `RunaiCriticalProblem`.
 It is categorized as "critical".